-His little smile told me that an unqualified ‘yes’ was not the answer to that question.
+Q: Cruel.
+And do you really have only 20 minutes to make that appetizer?
+(His little smile told me that an unqualified ‘yes’ was not the answer to that question.)

 That was not the case at dinner that evening.
 It was my birthday, and my husband took me to Chopped judge Marcus Samuelsson’s Red Rooster Harlem, where I ate one of the best restaurant meals of my life.
 My first course of roasted corn bisque garnished with crayfish was sublime.
 I won’t ask how much butter and cream was in there.
 And the Berbere roast chicken was perfectly tender and juicy and the spice-rubbed skin extraordinarily crispy.
 Well, that’s what separates the great chefs from the rest of us.
 The place was hoppin’.
 Loud and crazy, filled with live Latin music and very decorative and happy people, all having wonderful food and a wonderful time.